Keyboard shortcuts

 Quality Assurance

-Comprehensive Validation: • Prompt files from all sources (builtin, user, project) • Workflow definitions from standard locations • MCP tool schemas and CLI integration (with –validate-tools) • Template syntax and variable usage • YAML frontmatter structure • Required field presence and format • Best practice compliance
+Comprehensive Validation: • Skill files from all sources (builtin, user, project) • Workflow definitions from standard locations • MCP tool schemas and CLI integration (with –validate-tools) • Template syntax and variable usage • YAML frontmatter structure • Required field presence and format • Best practice compliance

 Early Error Detection: • Find syntax errors before execution • Identify missing required fields • Detect template variable mismatches • Validate workflow state machine structure • Check MCP tool schema correctness • Verify CLI integration compatibility